BillWang04/US_State_Power_Outage/README.md

    - This underscores the substantial customer impact despite minimal variations in outage durations.

 4. **Florida and New York**:
-   - Both states present relatively smaller p-values for outage duration and affected customers.
+    - Both states exhibit relatively smaller p-values for both outage duration and affected customers compared to other regions.
-   - While New York shows a smaller p-value for affected customers (0.115), Florida's findings cross the significance threshold for both outage duration (0.069) and affected customers (0.017).

 ### Conclusion: